 "Most Stringent Emission Rate (MSER)" a rate of emissions which the Secretary, on a case-by-case basis, determines is achievable for a source based on the lowest emission rate achieved in practice by such category of source, unless the source demonstrates it cannot achieve such a rate due to economic impacts and costs.
-Costs of achievement of MSER will be accorded no weight for sources or modifications locating in non-attainment areas for the applicable air contaminant.
+Costs of achievement of MSER will be accorded less weight for sources or modifications locating in non-attainment areas than for sources or modifications locating in attainment areas for the applicable air contaminant.
 In no event shall application of MSER result in emissions of any contaminants in excess of any federal emission standard or any emission standard contained in these regulations.
 If the Secretary determines that imposition of an emission standard is infeasible, a design, equipment, work practice or operational standard, or combination thereof, may be prescribed instead as constituting MSER.